 Yes, as in 24 hours straight of music, dancing, and mezcal (the local liquor).

-Tip: Check out this Mezcal Tasting Tour to learn more about Oaxaca’s favorite liquor
+Tip: Check out this Mezcal and Mole Tasting Experience to learn more about Oaxaca’s favorite liquor and famous mole sauces.

 By the way, party parades (as we like to call them) also take place throughout the year for different reasons such as weddings, but these are called calendas.

-Anyway, the best thing to do when you hear the firecrackers, beating drums, and cheerful shouts off in the distance (or better yet, coming your way) it to run out into the street and follow that noise and join them!
+Anyway, the best thing to do when you hear the firecrackers, beating drums, and cheerful shouting off in the distance (or better yet, coming your way) is to run out into the street and follow that noise and join them!

 One random Wednesday at around 2 pm, we had just finished up lunch when we heard the telltale firecrackers and music.
 We followed our ears to the iconic Santo Domingo church where we came upon several bands playing, people dancing, firecrackers in the air, and spinning globes (see photo).